jyeatman/lifespan/README.txt

 This is currently a work in progress and eventually there will be code to reproduce each figure and calculation in the manuscript.
 I am in the process of rewriting all the code to be generally clear and readable and will commit functions to the repository once I feel they are sufficiently documented.

-Some of this code relies on the AFQ (https://github.com/jyeatman/AFQ) and vistasoft (https://github.com/vistalab/vistasoft).
+Some of this code relies on AFQ (https://github.com/jyeatman/AFQ) and vistasoft (https://github.com/vistalab/vistasoft), and the MATLAB stats toolbox.
 For more information on the AFQ software see:

 Yeatman J.D., Dougherty R.F., Myall N.J., Wandell B.A., Feldman H.M.
 (2012).
 Tract Profiles of White Matter Properties: Automating Fiber-Tract Quantification.
 PLoS One.